 Their dog-like personality is aimed to hint that they are very social animals that will greet you by the door and spend a lot of time with you, preferably engaged in activities.
 Ragdolls are also very playful cats.
 They are famous all across the World Wide Web for playing fetch with their owners.

-Are Ragdoll cats affectionate?
+Are Ragdoll Cats Affectionate?

-Are Ragdoll cats intelligent?
+Are Ragdoll Cats Intelligent?

-Are Ragdoll cats smart?
+Are Ragdoll Cats Smart?

-Do Ragdolls Like to Be Held?
+Do Ragdolls Like To Be Held?

 Do Ragdolls Follow You Around?

-Compared to other cat breeds, Ragdolls are known for genuinely loving their human companions.
-This will often make them eager to spend as much time with you as possible and want to get involved in whatever activity you’re involved in.
-It’s a well-known fact that Ragdolls have a dog-like personality, which means you can expect them to follow you around the home.
-If you’re going to the door to greet a guest, they’ll be there.
-If you’re going to the kitchen to prepare a meal, they’ll most likely accompany you.
+Ragdolls are known for genuinely loving their human companions compared to other cat breeds.
+This will often make them eager to spend as much time with you as possible and want to get involved in whatever activity you’re interested in.

 Are Male Ragdolls More Affectionate?